apple/swift-homomorphic-encryption/Sources/PrivateInformationRetrieval/PrivateInformationRetrieval.docc/ParameterTuning.md

 instead of two when constructing the cuckoo table.
 This is because many more entries will fit in one ciphertext and only one ciphertext is sent back to the client.
 Response sizes are smaller as a result.
-Settings with one hash function can also have a smaller `targetLoadFactor`, e.g., something like 0.75 instead of the 0.9.
+Settings with one hash function can also have a smaller `targetLoadFactor`, e.g., 0.75 instead of 0.9.

 The parameter `bucketCount` should mostly be used in the `allowExpansion` form.
 Otherwise, `bucketCount` can be set manually with `fixedSize` and `bucketCount`